 As we’ve seen, the expanding reach of personal data has helped businesses operate more effectively in a variety of ways.
 It’s important, however, for businesses to note that there’s a trade-off involved here.
 Yes, you can sell more and work better with the help of detailed personal data – but these benefits bring with them the responsibility to invest a share of your gains into increased resources and smarter solutions for keeping personal data safe.
 Not only is this the best policy for your company’s security and reputation; it’s what customers expect.

 If you’re looking to make your company’s personal data handling more secure, we suggest you take a look at our ebook, HR Guide to Hiring in the Gig Economy, which is available as a free download.
 Some of its contents are specific to HR professionals and gig workers, but it also contains plenty of advice that could help any company or team tighten up their approach to personal data.
-You can get a copy here.
+You can get a copy by contacting us directly.